cmwsssss/CCDB/README.md

     }
 }
 ```
-* Decode and populate properties with JSON strings from the database
+* Decode and populate properties with JSON string from the database

 ```
 static func outDBMapper(instance: Any, rawData: String) {